Are you an above-average marketer? Statistically speaking, you probably think so… even if the results of your most recent campaigns suggest otherwise.

 View all of the posts in our Cognitive Biases in marketing series.

-When we think we know things we don’t, and imagine we can do things we can’t, the result is bad decisions that get compounded again and again.
+When we think we know things we don’t and imagine we can do things we can’t, the result is bad decisions that get compounded again and again.
 We waste time and money and can’t figure out why.
 Because we don’t see our own shortcomings, we keep looking for outside answers that don’t necessarily exist there.

-Let’s take a closer look at some of the symptoms and challenges associated with overconfidence effect and see how they affect your ability to attract customers online…
+Let’s take a closer look at some of the symptoms and challenges associated with the overconfidence effect and see how they affect your ability to attract customers online…

 A Little Knowledge Can be a Marketer’s Nightmare

 Counterintuitive as it might seem, higher degrees of knowledge, education, and expertise are associated with a stronger sense of overconfidence effect.
 Or to put it another way, we start developing blind spots that fill the gaps in our knowledge.